 While I’m in New Orleans (follow along #TCBinNOLA) I have so many bloggers willing to fill in, like Erin from My Very Educated Mother who is sharing this fun Coffee Filter Flower Wreath Tutorial.
-Great for a Kids Craft!
+For more kids crafts, check out this No Borax Slime Recipe.

-Hello Today’s Creative Blog readers!
+Hello, Today’s Creative Life readers!
 I’m Erin, the voice behind My Very Educated Mother, where I share crafts, recipes, and activities aimed at encouraging and fostering creativity in our lives and homes.
 P.S.
 Don’t let the name fool you, I’m still learning every step of the way!

 Coffee Filter Flower Wreath Tutorial